-The Imaging Products Business provides products and services of imaging products and its peripheral domain, such as digital camera-interchangeable lens type, compact DSC and interchangeable lens.
-The Precision Equipment Business provides products and services related to the FPD lithography system and semiconductor lithography system.
-The Healthcare Business provides products and services for the life science solutions field such as biological microscopes and cell culture observation systems, and for the eye care solutions field such as ultra-wide field retinal imaging devices.
-The Components Business provides products related to the Digital Solutions Business such as optical components, optical parts, encoders, and material processing; products and services related to the Customized Products Business such as EUV-related components and space-related products; and related to the Glass Business such as photomask substrates for FPDs.
-The Industrial Metrology and Others category conducts sales of industrial microscopes, measuring instruments, and X-ray and CT inspections systems.
+The Imaging Products Business provides products for imaging and products, such as digital SLR cameras, compact digital cameras, and interchangeable camera lenses, and services for its peripheral domain.
+The Precision Equipment Business provides products and services with regard to the FPD lithography system and semiconductor lithography system.
+The Healthcare Business provides products and services for the Life Science Solutions field, such as biological microscopes and cell culture observation systems, and for the Eye Care Solutions field, such as ultra-wide field retinal imaging devices.
+The Components Business provides products for the Digital Solutions field, such as optical components, optical parts, encoders and products for material processing, and products and services for the Customized Products field, such as EUV-related components and products of space-related fields and for the Glass business such as photomask substrates for FPD.
+The Industrial Metrology and Others category conducts sales of industrial microscopes, measuring instruments, and X-ray/CT inspections systems.

 The Company also renders services related to products, such as warranty, repair and maintenance, and relocation services.
 For sales of products and rendering of services, the performance obligations are identified based on contracts with customers.
-Regarding the sales of products that require installation by the Company, revenue is recognized at the point when the installation
+Regarding the sales of products that require installation by the Company, revenue is

-(8) Translation basis of assets and liabilities denominated in foreign currencies into Japanese yen recognized at the point when the product is delivered to a customer, as the customer obtains control over the products upon completion of installation or delivery and the performance obligation is deemed to be satisfied.
+(8) Translation basis of assets and liabilities denominated in foreign currencies into Japanese yen is completed.
+For products that do not require installation by the Company, revenue is recognized at the point when the product is delivered to a customer, as the customer obtains control over the products upon completion of installation or delivery and the performance obligation is deemed to be satisfied.
 Revenue is measured at the consideration promised in a contract with a customer, less discounts, rebates, and other items.